Reanalyzing DESI DR1: 4. Percent-Level Cosmological Constraints from Combined Probes and Robust Evidence for the Normal Neutrino Mass Hierarchy: Theoretical Model

 An important contribution to the galaxy cross-spectrum is sourced by magnification and its cross-correlation with CMB lensing.
 To describe these effects, we require a theoretical model for matter clustering, \textit{i.e.}\ the real-space matter power spectrum $P_{mm}$.
 Due to the wide redshift-extent of the magnification and lensing kernels, this necessitates modeling $P_{mm}$ down to small scales, where the EFT description does not provide a well-controlled approximation.
 Even on large-scales, the contributions depend on the time-evolution of $P_{mm}$, which, in EFT models, is not known \textit{a priori}.
 To ameliorate this, we adopt a phenomenological model for the matter power spectrum, which acts as a Pad\'e resummed version of the one-loop EFT prediction, supplemented with higher order counterterms~\cite{Chen:2024vuf} (see also \citep{Philcox:2020rpe} for an alternative approach): \be \ee where we have restored the explicit time-dependence of the counterterm coefficients.
 In the $k\to 0$ limit this reduces to the usual one-loop EFT prediction \cite[e.g.,][]{Carrasco:2012cv,Chudaykin:2020aoj}, \be P^{\rm (r)}_{\rm mm}(k,z)= P_{\rm lin}(k,z)+P^{\rm (r)}_{\rm 1-loop,mm}(k,z) + 2\alpha(z) k^2 P_{\rm lin}(k)\,. \ee When computing the one-loop term, we use the Einstein-de-Sitter approximation to compute the time-dependence (ignoring IR resummation effects, which violate this scaling, though are largely irrelevant for projected statistics): \be P^{\rm (r)}_{\rm 1-loop,mm}(k,z)=D^4_+(z)P^{\rm (r)}_{\rm 1-loop,mm}(k,z=0)\, \ee where $D_+(z)$ is the growth factor.
-We fit the parameters $\alpha(z)$ and $\beta(z)$ appearing in \eqref{eq: Pmm-pade} to the \texttt{HMcode} output~\cite{Mead:2015yca}, using a redshift grid spanning $z\in [0,1]$. \cite{Chen:2024vuf} found that a simple two-parameter model for each fitting parameter: \be f=f_0\times [D_+(z)]^{N_{f}}\,, \ee for $f\in\{\alpha,\beta\}$, provides a $\lesssim 3\%$ accurate match to \texttt{HMcode} matter power spectrum on non-linear scales $0.4 \leq k/(\hMpc)\leq 1$ across this redshift range -- this will be adopted henceforth to describe the magnification bias contributions.
-Whilst our simple model clearly does not fully capture the complex physics of dark matter clustering on small scales, this is not a concern for our analysis, given that our main goal to have a rough model that does not bias the extraction of cosmological parameters from the angular clustering observables.
-We further note that the galaxy magnification is not used to model cross-spectra between different photometric samples since we do not include the galaxy cross-spectra ($C_{\ell}^{g_i g_j}$ for $i\neq j$) in our analysis.
-These were studied in detail in~\cite{Sailer:2024coh,Sailer:2025rks}.
+We fit the parameters $\alpha(z)$ and $\beta(z)$ appearing in \eqref{eq: Pmm-pade} to the \texttt{HMcode} output~\cite{Mead:2015yca}, using a redshift grid spanning $z\in [0,1]$. \cite{Chen:2024vuf} found that a simple two-parameter model for each fitting parameter: \be f=f_0\times [D_+(z)]^{N_{f}}\,, \ee for $f\in\{\alpha,\beta\}$, provides a $\lesssim 3\%$ accurate match to \texttt{HMcode} matter power spectrum on non-linear scales $0.4 \leq k/(\hMpc)\leq 1$ across this redshift range -- this will be adopted henceforth to describe the magnification bias contributions. {The fits for $\alpha(z)$ and $\beta(z)$ were obtained at the fiducial \textit{Planck} 2018 best-fit $\Lambda$CDM cosmology.
+Whilst the accuracy of the fitting functions cannot be directly validated in the $w_0w_a$CDM and massive-neutrino extensions, for which no calibrated simulation suite is available (a limitation shared by \texttt{HMcode} itself), the model is expected to retain its accuracy over the relevant range of scales, since it is dominated by the linear and one-loop contributions, which are recomputed exactly for each sampled cosmology, with the calibrated terms providing only a subdominant small-scale correction.
+Moreover, the small-scale behavior of $P_{mm}$ affects our observables only through the magnification contributions, which we demonstrate to be negligible for our constraints (cf.\ Section~\ref{sec:data}, where we show that marginalizing over the magnification bias parameters leaves the cosmological posteriors unchanged).}